colesmcintosh/script-sleuth/README.md

 # Script Sleuth 🕵️‍♂️

-This project is a Python script that allows you to interactively explore your codebase.
+This project is a Python program that allows you to interactively explore your codebase.
 It's designed to find all programming files in a specified directory and its subdirectories, and then uses OpenAI's GPT-4 model to answer any questions you have about a selected file.

 ## Getting Started